-Malta Global Game Jam 2023
+Malta Global Game Jam 2026

 The Global Game Jam is a creative event where you team up with other people to make a playable game in 48 hours.
-Between February 3rd - 5th, 2023, jammers will be making games in more than 295 sites in 60 countries!
+Between January 30th - February 1st, 2026, jammers will be making games in more than 295 sites in 60 countries!

 The Malta chapter of the Global Game Jam is organised by the Institute of Digital Games, University of Malta.
 This year we are returning to the regular in-person format.
 There will be limited amount of space available at the event.
 In addition to providing space for jammers, we also host exclusive keynotes and an expert panel.
 For more information on what to expect check out our Program and FAQ.